How to Get Ready for Upcoming Changes to Vacation Rental Laws in the Canary Islands

 2. Limits on Holiday Rental Build-ability

-3. Prior Authorisations Required
+3. Prior Authorizations Required

 4. Protected Land Off-Limits